 Living with a spouse who you’ve separated from is incredibly distressing and awkward in most cases; therefore, it’s important to consider a plan for future living situations.
 This is especially true for couples who have purchased a home together during their relationship.
 Around 65% of homeowners have a mortgage, meaning that it’s likely the couple will owe money jointly to their mortgage lender.
 Negotiating house payments, as well as finding new living situations for anyone who does not wish to remain in the marital home, should be discussed during any divorce.
 There may be some disputes over who remains in the previously jointly owned home, particularly if both parties have been paying equally for the home.
 With the right mediation and assistance from a third party, couples can make the right decision for everyone involved.

 Finally, one of the broadest categories to sort out includes the couple’s finances.
 This can include joint bank accounts (or, as is sometimes the case, secret bank accounts set up prior to a divorce filing), jointly-owned assets, spousal and child support payments, joint debt, and more.
 The individual careers of both parties will impact how finances are arranged, particularly if the couple has previously been living off a single income.
 In these situations, it’s likely that one partner will have to support the other, at least for a brief period of time while they establish their own source of income.
 Having an understanding of the cost of living in your area, as well as getting to know the separating couple in question and their needs, will help determine how much each spouse will be responsible for financially.

 Divorce is a complicated and often messy affair, emotionally and financially.
-Even with the right legal counsel, divorcing couples may often feel stressed, confused, and hurt during this process.
+Even with the right divorce lawyer, couples may often feel stressed, confused, and hurt during this process.
 Understanding some of the complex factors surrounding separating couples can help you assist your clients going through this difficult time.